getcarina/getcarina.com/_tutorials/001-containers-101.md

 `docker pull ubuntu`

-This syntax pulls the latest release number of the ubuntu OS image.
+This syntax pulls the latest release of the `ubuntu` image.
 We recommend always specifying a release number, such as 12.02 or 14.04.
 When you download the latest release without specifying, Docker does not display which release you are running.